silentgameplays/Drakensang-Game-Series-Windows-Fix/README.md

 1. Install Drakensang/Drakensang:The river Of Time/Drakensang 2: PhIlleassons Secret

-2. Got To Steam> Properties> General for each game
+2. Go To Steam> Properties> General for each game

 3. Add -windowed